mlent/gatsby-theme-help-center/gatsby-theme-help-center/README.md

 ## Features

 - **Categories** - Incl. images, titles, descriptions
-- **SEO and Sharing metadata** - Rich previews, social markdup, and SEO metadata
+- **SEO and Sharing metadata** - Rich previews, social markup, and SEO metadata
 - **MDX** - For writing the articles
 - **Customization** - Logo, links, colors, and a few terms
 - **Featured articles** - Shown on the home page